The Journal Newsletter

 August is Back to School month here in the United States!
 For The Journal, though, there are *always* discounts for students and teachers (and lots of other people):

-This month’s tip tells you how to use the new distraction-free full screen editor, and we have a new set of writing prompts.
+This month’s tip tells you how to customize your bullets and numbered list.
+Plus we have a new set of writing prompts.

 Thank you for choosing The Journal!